 In recognition of GDPR regulations, we wish to be fully transparent with how we will use, store and protect your data.
 Your name, institute and the country of your institute will be shown on a list of scientists and researchers that support this ‘Call’.
 This list will be visible online at the ‘Our Phosphorus Future’ project website (www.opf.global).
 This list will be provided alongside a declaration that highlights that it is the named individual ONLY that supports the call and not their affiliated institution or employer.
 Your email address will not be shared with those outside of the ‘Our Phosphorus Future’ project, and will only be used to provide news on events related to this ‘Call’.
-All details will be securely stored and deleted by March 2020 (one year after the end of the project).
+All details will be securely stored.

 This call is launched in coordination with the development of the ‘Our Phosphorus Future’ project, funded by the NERC international opportunities fund, with additional support from UN-Environment, European Sustainable Phosphorus Platform and all contributing partners.

 The official website of the ‘Our Phosphorus Future’ project is under development and should be ready by July 2018, at www.opfglobal.com.
 Until then, we provide a bit of background on the project below, but for more info or to get involved please contact us via email: OPF@ceh.ac.uk

 The ‘Our Phosphorus Future’ project is a two year project (concluding in March 2019), funded by the Natural Environment Research Council (NERC) international opportunities fund, with additional support from UN-Environment and the European Sustainable Phosphorus Platform (ESPP).
 The project is currently being delivered by the Centre for Ecology and Hydrology and the University of Edinburgh, Scotland, UK.